alanv-tech/KST-ONC/README.md

 # KST-ONC

-**KST-ONC** is an enhanced version of KillSecurlyFoundation’s ONC method, providing a comprehensive guide for effective implementation.
-It builds on previous techniques with improved reliability and functionality.
+**KST-ONC** is basically a version of KillSecurlyFoundation's ONC method with a full guide.

 ## ⚠️ Disclaimer
 This software is provided **"as is"** without any warranties or guarantees.
 The developers are **not responsible** for any damage, data loss, or legal consequences resulting from its use. **Use this tool at your own risk** and ensure compliance with all applicable laws, regulations, and institutional policies.